 This post has been a long time in the making!
-Like a long long time.
-I shared with you recently how we planned it but in reality, I have been dreaming of having a water feature in our yard since we moved into our small duplex in 2000.
-I just didn’t know that stock tank swimming pools existed.
-Some call them trailer trash pools, hillbilly spas, redneck retreats or cowboy pools which doesn’t phase me at all.
+I have been dreaming of having a water feature in our yard since we moved into our small duplex in 2000.
+Back then, I just didn’t know a stock tank swimming pool existed.
+Some call them trailer trash pools, hillbilly pools, redneck retreats, or cowboy pools which doesn’t phase me at all.

-There is a certain nostalgia seeing that steel tank sitting in a desert scene with some cactuses and cowboy hat and boots next to it.
-For us, unfortunately, the bare steel didn’t work long term so we had to alter the look and here is why…
+There is a certain nostalgia in seeing that steel tub sitting in a desert scene with some cactuses and cowboy hats and boots next to it.
+For us, unfortunately, the bare steel didn’t work long-term so we had to alter the look, and here is why…

-So when I saw a stock tank pop up here and there on Instagram and YouTube a couple of years ago, I knew the galvanized metal was strong enough to stand within our hill.
+So when I saw a stock tank pop up here and there on Instagram and YouTube years ago before the pandemic, I knew the galvanized metal was strong enough to stand within our hill.
 With the help of my daughter, I started to nag my husband again about digging.
 Changing his stance on digging took about a year.
-We all knew it would end up being an insane amount of work to dig out the hill by hand and also carry and discard the soil with buckets alone.
+We all knew it would end up being a lot of work to dig out the hill by hand and also carry and discard the soil with buckets alone.
 Yeah, not fun!
 But one day in early March this year he decided to start digging.
 It was his evening workout routine for a couple of weeks and he did it all by himself which is kind of insane.

 Our stock tank swimming pool

-This is not a cheap project by any means but for us, it was the only way of adding water to our backyard.
+This is not a cheap project but for us, it was the only way of adding water to our sloped backyard.
 We had to go beyond the standard version of just plopping a stock tank on a leveled surface and adding a small pump.

-We had to find the best long term solution for our stock tank swimming pool.
-Unlike several other stock tank pool projects I have seen out there where people are just able to quickly drain and refill the pool again, we knew that if we placed this tank into our hill, that we couldn’t just take it out and troubleshoot it in a year or two when it started to rust.
+We had to find the best long-term solution.
+Unlike several other stock tank swimming pool projects I have seen out there where people are just able to quickly drain and refill the pool again, we knew that if we placed this tank into our hill, we couldn’t just take it out and troubleshoot it in a year or two when it started to rust.
 We had to have it in place to last a long time because we simply can’t move it out of the hill once it is wedged in with rocks.
 We could have possibly built a wooden deck around it but the stone and rock double as a retaining wall as well and made more sense for us.

 - We added a pool liner because they have a 20-year warranty and then needed a way to hide the liner on the outside.
-I first wanted to make our stock tank look like a wood barrel like I saw in my inspiration photo (click HERE if you missed it) but I ultimately decided it was too much wood since the fence is right next to the tank and was the reason that I chose to go with bamboo instead.
-Should you want to make your stock tank look like a barrel, I sourced this wood HERE and galvanized duct outlet hanger straps HERE or HERE which can be used to screw the wood slats together with short outdoor screws for that barrel look.
+I first wanted to make our stock tank look like a wooden barrel as I saw in my inspiration photo but I ultimately decided it was too much wood since the fence is right next to the tank and that was the reason that I chose to go with bamboo instead.
+Should you want to make your stock tank look like a barrel, I sourced this wood and galvanized duct outlet hanger straps HERE or HERE which can be used to screw the wood slats together with short outdoor screws for that barrel look.
 Or you could use outdoor wood pathway rolls to cover the outside of the tank for that wood barrel look.